-Supplier Relationship Management (SRM) is an approach to systematically aligning and managing the performance of suppliers that the business has a relationship with in order to drive down risk, find cost and quality efficiencies, and ensure supply of the materials and services that the buyer requires.
+Supplier Relationship Management (SRM) is an approach to systematically aligning and managing the performance of suppliers in order to drive down risk, find cost and quality efficiencies, and ensure supply of the materials and services that the buyer requires.
 SRM helps to ensure procurement is maximising the potential of its existing supplier relationships to support the function’s goals and the goals of the business more broadly.

 It is a critical discipline in procurement and supply chain management, and is a crucial contributor to business success when deployed effectively.